aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 9. Under Project visibility, *Select* **Public**

+   > The project and group are made public simply to accommodate the usage of the “Pipeline Subscriptions” in a later lab.
+Making your project and groups public is not required for other project linking methods.

 10. *Deselect* **Users can request access**

 11. Scroll down to locate and *Click* **Save changes**